saaron-morrison/Healthcare-Data-Project/README.md

 # Healthcare Data Cleaning Project
 ### Introduction

-This case study demonstrates a comprehensive data cleaning process for a healthcare dataset using SQL.
-The project follows industry best practices to ensure data quality and consistency, making the dataset more reliable for analysis and reporting.
+This project demonstrates a comprehensive data cleaning process for a healthcare dataset using SQL.
+I utilized best practices to ensure data quality and consistency, making the dataset more reliable for analysis and reporting.

 ### Data Cleaning Best Practices Implemented